BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-"You could fight crime without the Superman costume, you know"<br/>
+"You could fight crime without the Superman costume, you know".<br/>
-"Many things I can do here, Superdog"
+"Many things I can do here, Superdog".
 </p>

 <p>